yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 ## Translating BED to FASTA sequences with Translate BED transcripts
 Translate BED transcripts is a tool that translates BED files containing transcript annotations into FASTA sequences.
 This tool uses a reference genomic sequence (in this case, a 2bit file) to extract the nucleotide sequences corresponding to the regions defined in the BED file.
 The output is a FASTA file, which contains the translated sequences of the annotated transcripts, allowing further analysis of their sequence composition.

 In this workflow, translating BED files to FASTA sequences is essential for obtaining the actual nucleotide sequences of the annotated transcripts.
-This step enables the user to analyze the sequences further, for example, by identifying functional regions, sequence motifs, or conducting downstream analysis like mutation detection or variant calling.
+This step enables the user to analyze the sequences further, for example, by identifying functional regions, and sequence motifs, or conducting downstream analysis like mutation detection or variant calling.

 > <hands-on-title> Translate BED transcripts </hands-on-title>
 >